There’s a program to fit every child and every budget.

 The disadvantages of private tutoring are cost and no time in a testing environment.

 Other options Tutoring and small test prep classes are available at national learning centers like Huntington and Sylvan.
 College Board has free and fee-based prep materials on their site.
-The ACT also has an online, fee-based personalized prep program that, like the SAT, uses examples from actual tests.
+The ACT also has online, free and fee-based personalized prep program that, like the SAT, uses examples from actual tests.
 Some kids also review on their own using SAT or ACT practice test books and score well.

 The bottom line: Find a test prep program that suits your teen’s way of learning and your family’s lifestyle and budget.